-The students who took part in the Irene-Wakonda Public Library Summer Reading Program enjoyed books about dreams, wishes, and topics related to what they dream about doing one day, according to Carla Ostrem, Librarian of the Irene-Wakonda Elementary School.
+The students who took part in the Irene-Wakonda Public Library Summer Reading Program enjoyed books about dreams, wishes, and topics related to what they dream about doing one day, according to

+Carla Ostrem, Librarian of the Irene-Wakonda Elementary School.

 Ostrem, who's been on staff since 2005, said "Dream Big . . .
 Read" was the theme for this year's four-week program held each Tuesday morning in June.
-Ostrem and the students were able to take part in a new gardening series this year made possible through a mini grant of \$125.00 from South Dakota State University, secured by featured guest Grace Freeman, Vermillion, SD, a local Master Gardener and landowner.
+Ostrem and the students were able to take part in a new gardening series this year made possible series activities, some of which we completed in the Hoop House for the Library's reading program."

+\$125.00 from South Dakota State University, secured by featured guest Grace Freeman, Vermillion, SD, a local Master Gardener and landowner.

-Freeman said, "This grant was a perfect fit because the school recently put up a 20ft. x 24-ft. unheated Hoop House.
-Funds from the mini-grant were used to purchase supplies to complete the garden series activities, some of which we completed in the Hoop House for the Library's reading program."
+Freeman said, "This grant was a perfect fit because the school recently put up a 20-ft. x 24-ft. unheated Hoop House.
+Funds from the mini-grant were used to purchase supplies to